ConsistencyInNeuralCodec/ConsistencyInNeuralCodec/readme.md

 # Official Implementation

-This is the official pytorch implementation of *Analyzing and Mitigating Inconsistency in Discrete Audio Tokens for Neural Codec Language Models*.
+This is the official pytorch implementation of *Analyzing and Mitigating Inconsistency in Discrete Speech Tokens for Neural Codec Language Models*.

 ## Environment